geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-08-12-Windows-Server-2025-Review.md

 ---
 <h1>{{ page.title }}</h1>

-# Windows Server 2025: New Features, Changes, and Removals

 Windows Server 2025 is shaping up to be a significant update with various new features, improvements, and removals.
 Microsoft has focused on enhancing security, modernizing protocols, and streamlining management tools.
 Here's an overview of what to expect:

 ## New Features